Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm

-for every $\varphi \in H^1([0, L]).$ The last inequality is a version of the well-known Bramble-Hilbert inequality, that usually appears in the context of finite elements \cite{Ciar02}.
-We propose here to consider the following general feedback system of the form
+holds, for every $\varphi \in H^1([0, L]).$ The last inequality is a version of the well-known Bramble-Hilbert inequality, that usually appears in the context of finite elements \cite{Ciar02}.
+We propose here to consider the following general feedback system, to stabilize the solution $v(x,t)$ of \eqref{RD}-\eqref{bc1}, of the form

-in order to stablize $\mathbf{v} \equiv 0$.
+To fix ideas we focus on stabilizing the steady state solution $\mathbf{v} \equiv 0$ of \eqref{RD}-\eqref{bc1}.
 Here one can think of $I_h(u)$ as the observables and controllers that will be used to stabilize our system.\\ Before we state and prove our general theorems concerning system (\ref{rd1:ip})-(\ref{bc-ip}), we will give some examples of the approximate interpolant $I_h(\varphi)$ which satisfy the approximation property (\ref{A1}).
-In particular, we are interested in approximate interpolant $I_h$ of finite rank, and whose rank is of the order $O(1/h)$.
+In particular, we are interested in interpolant operators, $I_h$, of finite-rank, and whose rank is of the order $O(1/h)$.